Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 The surprisingly flat top of Útigönguhöfði.

-Better track on the Básar side of Útigönguhöfði
+Track on the Básar side of Útigönguhöfði

 Back just in time

 I got back to the Básar hut at about quarter to 9 – just before it really got too dark – after nearly 12 hours of walking up and down two great big mountains.
-It might not have been the most logical decision to choose an obscure path two hours before sunset…
+It might not have been the most logical decision to choose an obscure track two hours before sunset… But it was worth it in the end!

-It was comforting to hear that the hut warden had already checked to see if I was back half an hour before.
-If I still hadn’t returned at 9 o’clock they would have raised the alarm.
+It was reassuring to hear that the hut warden had already checked to see if I was back half an hour before I arrived.
+If I still hadn’t returned at 9 o’clock (and darkness) they would have raised the alarm.
 Fortunately they did not need to.
-I did have to sacrifice another item though; I lost my hat somewhere on the way up to Útigönguhöfði.

 The enticing Hvannárgil canyon.
 That would have to wait for another time…